 Harvest dates: Rosé 13/3/2020 Merlot 15/3/2019 (23 Brix) Cabernet Franc 21/3/2020 (24.5 Brix) Petit Verdot 5/4/2020(24.5 Brix)

 2019 was full of promise but fell at the last hurdle.
 All things considered though still a Reserve year.
 Typical windy spring and unsettled November/December, with more rain in December than usual.
 We even had one or two vines get a bit of Downy Mildew, a first for us.
 Things were looking perfect after a dry January and February.
 Then - a very local rainstorm that gave us over 100mm in 3 hours.
+Batch Vineyard, just a km away had less than 40mm.
 This damaged the ripest half of our Merlot which wasn't salvagable.
 Still after that the weather remained fine and we had one of best Cabernet Franc years and probably our best Rosé to date.
 The up side was also our first Noble Rot fortified Viognier

 2018 was a year to make a winemaker nervous.
 Drought like conditions in November December always give you the feeling that tropical weather would turn up later in summer.
 And it did, in February, with over 150mm of rain versus the normal 20mm.
 One of those events was particularly windy from the North, breaking 3 vineyard poles and bruising most of the fruit.
 A very low volume vintage with the most challenging harvest we've been involved in.
 Virtually every bunch was damaged.
 No reserve for this year.